mdhender/server/README.md

 That means that we define interfaces to adapt HTTP requests to Services to the Repository.

 To untangle this, you should start with the file `cmd/server/routes.go`.
-That shows all of the routes that the server implements.
+That shows the routes implemented by the server.

-    NOTE: I'm currently in the middle of moving some concept code to the ports architecture.
-The routes that use `rest.XXX` are ports style.
-The routes that are `s.XXX` are from the concept code and are going away.

 Once you've seen the routes, look at `pkg/http/rest`.
-That package implements all of the handlers that accept HTTP requests from the front-end client.
+That package implements the handlers that accept HTTP requests from the front-end client.

-The handlers in the `rest` package take `creating` or `listing` interfaces.
+The handlers in the `rest` package take `adding`, `creating`, `listing`, and `reporting` interfaces.
 Those interfaces define the functions that must be implemented by the service and repository packages.

 The `rest` handlers are responsible for extracting the form data from the request.